-Student visa applications will be rejected if they don’t plan to return to their home country and also failed to provide clear proof pertaining to the same.
+Failing to return to their home country and to provide clear proof pertaining to the same will result in the rejection of a student visa.
 Generally, immigrants use tricks and use student visas as a channel to stay in Canada as most of their family members have settled in Canada.

 Wrong Course Alignment

-Wrong course alignment with inappropriate justification is also one of the common reasons for Canadian study visa refusal by the authority.
-In the case of the wrong course, alignment students want to pursue a PG course which doesn’t match their UG program as well as work experience then their visa application will be rejected.
+Wrong course alignment with inappropriate justification is also one of the common reasons for Canadian study visa refusal by the authorities.
+In the case of the wrong course alignment students want to pursue a PG course that doesn’t match their UG program as well as work experience then their visa application will be rejected.

-In this article, we have discussed all the common reasons which cause the rejection of 25-30% of Canadian students’ visa applications annually.
-From the above pointers, it is concluded that if students initiate the process on time in a serious and ethical manner they can avoid rejection and save their precious time and effort.
+In this article, we have discussed all the reasons leading to the rejection of 25-30% of Canadian students’ visa applications.
+From the above pointers, it can be understood that in order to avoid rejection the process should be initiated on time.